Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 # improved-project-EaglercraftY-1.9.4-version
 (PLEASE DONT SUE ME Mojang/MICROSOFT!)
-AND PLEASE DONT PUT THIS (DMCA)

-Planned Release date: No date Yet (may come out very)
+DMCA IS IMMORAL
+THIS DOES NOT HAVE ANY 1.9.4 ASSETS

+Release Date: december 2024 at earliest

 (okay People I dont know how to code with java)
 *we will try to make it*